-The Importance of A ‘Blind Ad’ In Protecting the Seller’s Confidentiality
+How A ‘Blind Ad’ Protects the Seller’s Confidentiality

 The purpose of obscuring the actual identity of the business offered for sale in a ‘blind ad’ is to protect the seller’s confidentiality.
 For most business owners, this is of paramount importance because they do not want their employees, competitors, suppliers, or customers to know that their business is for sale .
 Business owners want to sell their business without disruption and it is the business broker’s job to ensure that this happens.